Sabetha, Kansas: History

-The town's settlement began circa 1854, with a name reportedly derived from the word "Sabbath", the day the first settler arrived.
+The town's settlement began c.
+1854, with a name reportedly derived from the word "Sabbath", the day the first settler arrived.
 Sabetha was incorporated as a city in 1874.

 On the evening of June 13, 1998, an F2 tornado damaged much of the downtown, but no casualties were reported.
-The downtown area received little warning as the tornado struck less than 1 minute after the tornado siren began to sound.
+The downtown area received little warning, as the tornado struck less than 1 minute after the tornado siren began to sound.
 The tornado, which touched down half a mile west of the Sabetha City Hall, caused serious damage to two blocks of the town, with 18 buildings in the downtown area being damaged, five (including the city hall building) to near "the point of loss".
 The tornado lifted about half a mile east of City Hall.
-Damage to the city hall building amounted to $2 million, and additional damage to homes and vehicles away from downtown occurred due to tornado-toppled trees and branches away from the tornado's center along with strong straight-line winds.
+Damage to the city hall building amounted to $2 million, and additional damage to homes and vehicles away from downtown occurred due to tornado-toppled trees and branches away from the tornado's center along with strong, straight-line winds.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.47 sqmi, of which 3.46 sqmi is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 3.47 sqmi, of which 0.01 sqmi is covered by water.